 Race for Life for Children

-At Poole, there is a children’s wave of the Pretty Muddy event, which starts at midday and costs £12.
+At Poole, there is also a children’s wave of the Pretty Muddy event, which starts at midday and costs £12.

 I hope you found this information useful.
 For more inspiration on things to do in and around Bournemouth, check out my 101 Things to do in Bournemouth here.